Healthcare Science (Cardiac Physiology) BSc

 Learning and teaching

-We utilise a variety of teaching and learning methods across all three years of the programme, in order to support different learning styles.
+To support different learning styles, we use a variety of teaching and learning methods across the three year programme.
 Methods of training are highly participative, with a combination of tutor-led input and support, learning through group work and discussion and individual exercises and practice.

 You will also have the opportunity to work and learn with professionals and students from other healthcare professions.